Exploring safe moderation of online suicide and self-harm content

 We worked with Samaritans on this project, who have gained deeper insights into users’ engagement with self-harm and suicide content online.
 This is informing their ongoing policy and safeguarding work.

-In the next phase of the study, we are looking systematically at how social networking sites manage mental health content and user wellbeing through content moderation and safety resources.
-This part of the study is looking at Instagram, TikTok, Tumblr, and Tellmi.
+We looked systematically at how social networking sites manage mental health content and user wellbeing through content moderation and safety resources.
+This part of the study looked at Instagram, TikTok, Tumblr, and Tellmi – a mental health support app.